the Hub of the Curriculum

 The Harlem Renaissance Lesson Plans and Cross-Curricular Connections

-ongs of the Seventh Son is one of many thoughtful chapters in The Harlem Renaissance volume of NEXUS…Each volume…is a hybrid of a well-written interdisciplinary textbook and a lively, attractive magazine.”
-Classroom Notes Plus, NCTE (National Council of Teachers of English).
+The Harlem Renaissance volume of NEXUS…Each volume…is a hybrid of a well-written interdisciplinary textbook and a lively, attractive magazine.”
+CLASSROOM NOTES PLUS, NCTE (NATIONAL COUNCIL of TEACHERS of ENGLISH).ongs of the Seventh Son is one of many thoughtful chapters in

 he Harlem Renaissance Guidelines provide chronological unit planning, ancillary readings, interdisciplinary activities and projects, including an illustrated blues poem project modeled on an actual collaboration between a Harlem Renaissance poet and painter.
-Each step of this project – from writing a personal blues poem that employs irony, to designing stylized drawings, selecting supporting colors, and composing blues music – is outlined in the FREE lessons that accompany this NEXUS volume.
+Each step of this project – from writing a personal blues poem that employs irony, to designing stylized drawings, selecting supporting colors, and composing blues music – is outlined in the lessons that accompany this NEXUS volume (see LESSON PLANS).

 The Grapes of Wrath and the American Dream